wasimapinjari/react-artist-catalogue/README.md

 1. Clone the repository: `git clone https://github.com/your-username/react-component-showcase.git`
 2. Install the dependencies: `npm install`
 3. Run the development server: `npm start`
-4. Open your browser and navigate to `http://localhost:3000` to see the React component showcase in action.
+4. Open your browser and navigate to `http://localhost:3000` to see the project in action.
+5. **Debug:** If you are already running a React app in port **3000** the webpack (tool use by react to create local React development environment) will assign you a different port number usually by adding one to the current port number in use.
+In this case the new port number will be 3000 + 1 = 3001.
+So navigate to `http://localhost:3001` to see the project.

 Feel free to explore the codebase, experiment with different components, and modify them to suit your needs.
-Contributions and suggestions are welcome!
+Feedback and suggestions are welcome!

 # 🎉 Inspiration